joshnatis/teapot/README.md

 ## What is teapot?
 **teapot** is a recursive acronym, short for *teapot, enjoy a peaceful, open tune*.
 Legend has it that the *o* actually stands for *oraguntan*, but $CREATOR will never tell.
 Let's also pretend that the *o* stands for *open* in reference to Open Source, and not because I couldn't think of any other words that start with *o*.

-Really, **teapot** is a minimal text-based terminal music player -- noteably with no dependencies (at least I think so :P).
-I'd like to keep this thing as bloat-free as possible!
+Really, **teapot** is a minimal text-based command-line music player -- noteably with no dependencies (well, almost).
+This is not bloatware.

 ## How to set up teapot
 1. `git clone https://github.com/joshnatis/teapot.git`